 - Wholewheat pitta bread stuffed with salad leaves and falafel (I buy the Cauldron variety if I can’t be bothered to make my own), or left over-cooked fish from the night before, or tuna with a side of tomatoes.
 If you go for falafel, make sure you use a little dressing on the salad as it can be dry.

-- 100g cooked Wholewheat pasta, mixed with olives/ toms/peppers/mushrooms that have been cooked through with a little pesto.
+- 80g cooked Wholewheat pasta, mixed with olives/ toms/peppers/mushrooms that have been cooked through with a little pesto.
 Or you can cook off the pasta and add some tinned tuna and sweetcorn.
 This can be popped in a plastic container and is fab cold as a filling lunch.
 NB: I am a big believer in not eliminating carbohydrates from your diet, so long as they are the right type and eaten at the right time.
-According to WebMD.co.uk Complex carbohydrates are some of the most beneficial or good carbs.
-Starch is a complex carbohydrate found in cereal, grain, bread, flour, pasta, rice, some fruit and vegetables and breakfast cereal.
-Wholegrain choices are best.
+Look for good quality wholegrain varieties, when using pasta and rice.

 - Wholewheat pitta bread, salad, hummous and chopped pepper.